Page compiled from visits to the city. Porto is not in the

 1920's are used.
 Although operated primarily for tourists,

 local people still use them.
-Hours of service are limited at
+Hours of service are between about

 Route 1 runs from Infante (Praça do Henrique) via